-In October 2016, we entered into a strategic collaboration, option and license agreement, or Collaboration Agreement, with Regeneron for the development and potential commercialization of products containing our extendeddelivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
-Our ability to generate revenues from the Collaboration Agreement will depend on our and Regeneron's abilities to successfully perform the functions assigned to each of us under the Collaboration Agreement.
-We did not receive any upfront payment under the Collaboration Agreement, although Regeneron has an option to enter into an exclusive, worldwide license, with the right to sublicense, under our intellectual property to develop and commercialize products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
+In October 2016, we entered into a strategic collaboration, option and license agreement with Regeneron for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
+We and Regeneron amended this agreement in May 2020 to, among other things, transition joint efforts under the collaboration to the research and development of an extended-delivery formulation of aflibercept to be delivered to the suprachoroidal space.
+We refer to the collaboration, option and license agreement, as amended to date, as the Regeneron Collaboration Agreement.

+Our ability to generate revenues from the Regeneron Collaboration Agreement will depend on our and Regeneron's abilities to successfully perform the functions assigned to each of us under it.
+We did not receive any upfront payment under the Regeneron Collaboration Agreement.
+Regeneron has agreed to pay personnel and material costs for specified preclinical development activities under the collaboration, and Regeneron has an option to enter into an exclusive, worldwide license, with the right to sublicense, under our intellectual property to develop and commercialize products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
 Regeneron has agreed to pay us \$10 million upon exercise of the option.
-The option is exclusive until 12 months after Regeneron has received a product candidate in accordance with a collaboration plan and non-exclusive for an additional six months following the end of the exclusive period.
-In December 2017, we delivered to Regeneron what we believed to be the final formulation for Regeneron's initial preclinical tolerability study.
-Regeneron initiated the preclinical study in early 2018.
-We and Regeneron have subsequently reached an understanding that the proposed formulation was not final and have ceased development of it and the corresponding option period under the Collaboration Agreement for the initial proposed formulation has stopped.
-We are currently in discussions with Regeneron, in accordance with the terms of the Collaboration Agreement, regarding the development of an alternative formulation and the related impact on the designated option period.
-Although we are engaged in ongoing discussions with Regeneron, Regeneron has not informed us of its decision to exercise the option.
-While we await a decision from Regeneron, we are not actively pursuing further formulation development or other preclinical testing under the Collaboration Agreement.
-Under the Collaboration Agreement, we are obligated to reimburse Regeneron for certain development costs incurred by Regeneron under the collaboration plan during the period through the completion of the initial clinical trial, subject to a cap of \$25 million, which cap may be increased by up to \$5 million under certain circumstances.
-We are also entitled to receive under the terms of the Collaboration Agreement specified development, regulatory and sales milestone payments, as well as royalty payments.
+As amended, the option is now exclusive until May 8, 2022, twenty-four months from the effective date of the amendment.
+We are also entitled to receive under the terms of the Regeneron Collaboration Agreement specified development, regulatory and sales milestone payments, as well as royalty payments.

-If Regeneron exercises the option, the Collaboration Agreement will expire on a licensed product-by-licensed product and country-by-country basis upon the expiration of the later of 10 years from the date of first commercial sale in such country or the expiration of all patent rights covering the licensed product in such country.
-Regeneron may terminate the Collaboration Agreement at any time after exercise of the option upon 60 days' prior written notice.
-Either party may, subject to a cure period, terminate the Collaboration Agreement in the event of the other party's uncured material breach, in addition to other specified termination rights.
+If Regeneron exercises the option, the Regeneron Collaboration Agreement will expire on a licensed product-bylicensed product and country-by-country basis upon the expiration of the later of 10 years from the date of first commercial sale in such country or the expiration of all patent rights covering the licensed product in such country.
+Regeneron may terminate the Regeneron Collaboration Agreement at any time after exercise of the option upon 60 days' prior written notice.
+Either party may, subject to a cure period, terminate the Regeneron Collaboration Agreement in the event of the other party's uncured material breach, in addition to other specified termination rights.

 If we are unable to achieve the preclinical milestones set forth in the collaboration plan, Regeneron may not exercise the option, in which case we would not receive the \$10 million payment in connection with such option and would have incurred significant development expenses.
 Even if Regeneron does exercise its option, we or Regeneron may not be successful in achieving the necessary preclinical, clinical, regulatory and sales milestones in connection with the collaboration.
-Further, if Regeneron were to breach or terminate the Collaboration Agreement or if Regeneron elects not to exercise the option we granted it and not to proceed in the collaboration, we may not be able to obtain, or may be delayed in obtaining, marketing approvals for intravitreal implant product candidates developed pursuant to the Collaboration Agreement and will not be able to, or may be delayed in our efforts to, successfully commercialize our intravitreal implant product candidates.
+Further, if Regeneron were to breach or terminate the Regeneron Collaboration Agreement or if Regeneron elects not to exercise the option we granted it and not to proceed in the collaboration, we may not be able to obtain, or may be delayed in obtaining, marketing approvals for intravitreal implant product candidates developed pursuant to the Regeneron Collaboration Agreement and will not be able to, or may be delayed in our efforts to, successfully commercialize our intravitreal implant product candidates.
 We may not be able to seek and obtain a viable, alternative collaborator to partner with for the development and commercialization of the licensed products on similar terms or at all.